-As of the date of this annual information form, Paramount plans to drill 20 (20.0 net) Montney wells and bring onstream a total of 13 (13.0 net) Montney wells at Wapiti in 2023.
+As of the date of this annual information form, Paramount plans to drill 40 (40.0 net) Montney wells and bring onstream 36 (36.0 net) Montney wells in the Grande Prairie Region in 2024.
+These plans include the commencement of development activities in the western portion of the Wapiti field where the Company is constructing a new compressor node.